Pueblo of Pojoaque

-Pojoaque (Note: /pəˈwɑːkiː/ pə-WAH-kee) (Tewa: Pʼohsųwæ̨geh Ówîngeh/P'osuwaege Owingeh [p’òhsũ̀wæ̃̀gè ʔówîŋgè]), Po’su wae geh, which translates to “water gathering place”, is an unincorporated community in Santa Fe County, New Mexico, United States.
+The Pueblo of Pojoaque (Note: /pəˈwɑːkiː/ pə-WAH-kee) (Pʼohsu̧wä̧geh Ówîngeh, (Note: also spelled P’o-suwae-geh, Po’su wae geh, or Posuwaegeh) /tew/, lit. 'water-drinking place village') is an Indian reservation in Santa Fe County, New Mexico, United States.
 It is part of the Santa Fe, New Mexico, Metropolitan Statistical Area.

-The population was 1,907 at the 2010 census.
-For statistical purposes, the United States Census Bureau has defined Pojoaque as a census-designated place (CDP).
-Pojoaque Pueblo, a neighboring community, is an Indian reservation, and the town of Pojoaque is a collection of communities near the pueblo with people from various ethnic backgrounds.
+The area includes the old town of the Pueblo of Pojoaque and the new town.
+As of the 2020 census, the town of Pojoaque had a population of 2,071.
+For statistical purposes, the United States Census Bureau has defined the Pueblo of Pojoaque as a census-designated place (CDP).
+The new town of Pojoaque is collection of communities near the pueblo with people from various ethnic backgrounds.
 The area of Pojoaque includes the neighborhoods of Cuyamungue, Jacona, Jaconita, Nambé and El Rancho.

-Government

-The administration of the Pueblo of Pojoaque in 2025 is: